Prebiotic gum with nitrate fights gum disease

 Mechanism of action: nitrate as bacterial fuel 🦷

-The nitrate present in the gum acts as a nutrient source for beneficial bacteria in the oral cavity, promoting a healthier microbial balance.
-Researchers observed a significant reduction in inflammation markers among participants who regularly consumed the gum.
+The nitrate in the gum acts as a nutrient source for beneficial bacteria in the oral cavity, promoting a healthier microbial balance.
+Researchers observed a significant reduction in inflammation markers among participants who chewed the gum regularly.
 This mechanism is based on the ability of nitrate to be converted into nitric oxide by bacteria, which helps modulate the inflammatory response.
-Although the study is preliminary, it suggests that this product could be an effective complementary tool to prevent or control gum disease, without the need for more aggressive treatments.
+Although the study is preliminary, it suggests that this product could be an effective complementary tool for preventing or controlling gum disease, without the need for more aggressive treatments.

 Miracle gums: the dentist's new best friend 😁

 Finally, those of us who always dreamed of fighting dental plaque while chewing gum can feel justified.
-Forget about floss and harsh mouthwashes; now you just need a nitrate gum so the good bacteria can do the dirty work.
-Of course, don't get too confident: if you swallow the gum, the prebiotic effect moves to your stomach, and I don't think your gums will thank you.
+Forget about floss and harsh mouthwashes; now you just need a nitrate gum for the good bacteria to do the dirty work.
+But don't get too confident: if you swallow the gum, the prebiotic effect moves to your stomach, and I don't think your gums will thank you.
 At least, when the dentist asks if you floss, you can answer: no, but I chew mad scientist gum.